Skip to main content

 Update on the Welsh Government Human Rights Action Plan

-PD introduced KP, newly appointed Senior Human Rights Policy Manager at WG.
+The newly appointed Senior Human Rights Policy Manager at WG was introduced.
 The update on how WG is moving forward the actions from the research report had been sent out prior to this meeting.
 The BoRB impact and influence on this work is unclear but we are still moving forward with the preparatory work.

-- A Legislative Options Working Group (LOWG) is now being put into place, which will report to the HRAG.
-Following initial discussions, SH has captured the intended approach in draft ToR shared prior to this meeting.
+• A Legislative Options Working Group (LOWG) is now being put into place, which will report to the HRAG.
+Following initial discussions, the intended approach has been captured in draft ToR shared prior to this meeting.

-ST noted there was no representation in relations to race matters and someone with legal knowledge of these matters should be included.
-ST suggested Hillary Brown or Amir Anwar and the previous suggestion of Aliyah Mohammed was also noted, together with Nazir Afzal.
+It was noted there was no representation in relations to race matters and someone with legal knowledge of these matters should be included.
+A number of suggestions were made.

-RD (via chat) suggested a roundtable to bring in experts, in the field, including international experts.
+It was suggested (via the chat) a roundtable to bring in experts, in the field, including international experts.

 MSJ thanked everyone for suggestions and added it would be very helpful to look outside of Wales to allies in England.
 She noted some experts and people named may be invited to engage with the group, rather than becoming members.